Creating an Executable Jar File

 Library classes are stored that way.

-Larger projects (such as the Case Study in the AP program) use jar files.
+Larger projects use jar files.

 You can create your own jar file combining several classes, too.